fossabot/rfcs/text/0000-extract-extender.md

 Why should we *not* do this?
 * It's more work!
-* If we move the extender to a new image, platforms that are performing run image extension will have to make changes in order to upgrade the lifecycle to the version that uses the new delivery mechanism.
-This could be surprising.
-We should take care to socialize this change in advance of its deployment.
+* The lifecycle image will still include the extender binary, which means it will still get flagged by vulnerability scanners until we implement an alternative to kaniko.

 # Alternatives
 [alternatives]: #alternatives

 - What other designs have been considered?
-  - We thought about NOT moving the extender binary to a new image, but this would
+  - We thought about moving the extender binary to a new image, but this would
-    - Probably increase the size of the lifecycle image (currently about 30 MB)
-    - Not solve the problem of the lifecycle image getting flagged by vulnerability scanners (at least for the period of time when we are relying on the old kaniko implementation)
+    - Require significant changes from platforms that are performing run image extension
-      - Though, if we're still packing the extender into builders, builders are still going to get flagged
+    - Though the lifecycle image might no longer get flagged by vulnerability scanners, if we're still packing the extender into builders, builders are still going to get flagged
-      - Delivering the new extender binary as a separate tarball & image would make it easier for platforms that don't support extensions to exclude the extender binary from builders, but that is beyond the scope of this RFC
-    - Keeping the extender in the lifecycle image (as a separate binary, not a symlink) would be quick and easy to deliver, and would require no changes from platforms, so we should consider it
   - We could fork kaniko and continue to use it as the dockerfile applier.
 Maybe it wouldn't be too hard to maintain, especially if we rip out the parts that we're not using
 - Why is this proposal the best?
 Maybe it's not the best, I don't know!
 Let's discuss
 - What is the impact of not doing this?
 Risk of the lifecycle becoming outdated & insecure